maxblee/foia_integration/README.md

 In addition, I plan on adding utilities to allow people to connect requests with contact logs, sourcebooks, and projects to make managing public records requests easier.

 The result is a project that is a bit less suited for large bulk records requests than `foiamail` and far less suited for requests directed at a single agency than a paid service like Muckrock.
 (In particular, `foiamail` is designed in a way that allows it to be effectively served from a cloud server like an EC2 running on `cron`.)
-In other words, you might be better off using one of those tools.
+In other words, if you're dealing with a single projct where you have to keep track of tons of requests, you'll be better off using `foiamail`, and if you're just going to be filing occasional requests, you're going to be better off using Muckrock.
+(Additionally, there are currently holes in this project, so if you want something that works well for your needs out of the box right now, you'll want to go to one of those other tools.)

 ## Setup